cescude/cstd/README.md

         /* ...can now do something with the token... */ }

-One design note when building the iterato API is that I've found it's helpful to always include the trailing character.
+One design note when building the iterator API is that I've found it's helpful to always include the trailing character.
 It's a one-liner to remove it (`strDropSuffix(iterStr(it), ...)`), it makes the implementation much clearer, and it satisfies both styles of iteration